Rust-Simply/iriss-scripts/src/scripts/iriss-01.md

 Hi, Daniel from the future here!

 I found an easier way!
-I had previously tried package managers for this install step but wasn't happy with the install, and more importantly, uninstall processes.
+While I'd previously tried package managers for this install step but wasn't happy with how you install, and more importantly, uninstall the package managers themselves.

 While researching a Database called SurrealDB I found another Windows package manager called Scoop, which is easier to use.
 To get it, head over to their website and copy the installation steps into Powershell.